Darkelf2024/Darkelf-Browser/BrowserAudit.md

 3. **Skipped Tests**:
 - **Count: 9 skipped tests**.
-- **Potential Reasons**:Certain tests may not be applicable to the browser or require unavailable dependencies.
+- **Potential Reasons**: Certain tests may not be applicable to the browser or require unavailable dependencies.
 - **Impact**: Negligible, as skipped tests are not included in the overall compliance evaluation.

 ## Conclusion